Ketone bodies labelled with positron emitting radionuclides allows in vivo PET studies of ketone metabolism (Bouteldja et al., 2014).

 Arterial input function

-Plasma-to-blood ratio in a [11C]AcAc mice study (Authier et al., 2008) was about 1.41 at 5 min p.i., and the ratio then stayed at the same level at 15 min and 30 min, and decreased to 1.25 at 60 min, suggesting that unchanged [11C]acetate and its possible first radioactive metabolites stay in plasma, and only late metabolites can penetrate the red blood cell membrane.
+Arterial blood sampling is recommended, but image-derived input from left myocardial cavity and internal carotid arteries have also been used (Bentourkia et al., 2009; Roy et al., 2012; Nugent et al., 2014; Castellano et al., 2015).
+Blood TAC needs to be converted to plasma TAC.
+Plasma-to-blood ratio in a [11C]AcAc mice study (Authier et al., 2008, tables 2 and 3) was about 1.41 at 5 min p.i., and the ratio then stayed at the same level at 15 min and 30 min, and decreased to ∼1.25 at 60 min, suggesting that unchanged [11C]AcAc and its possible first radioactive metabolites stay in plasma, and only late metabolites can penetrate the red blood cell membrane.

 The main radioactive metabolite in [11C]AcAc studies is [11C]CO2.
-Bentourkia et al. (2009) applied an empiric two-parameter function to correct for the fraction of metabolites in the plasma, and fitted these parameters with the compartmental model fit to the PET data.
-Nugent et al. (2014) and Castellano et al. (2015) corrected the estimate of the metabolic rate for the loss of [11C]CO2 from tissue with the assumption that it is the same as in [1-11C]β-HB study (Blomqvist et al., 1995).
+Bentourkia et al (2009) applied an empiric two-parameter exponential function to correct for the fraction of metabolites in the plasma, and fitted these parameters with the compartmental model fit to the PET data.
+Nugent et al (2014) and Castellano et al (2015) corrected the estimate of the metabolic rate for the loss of [11C]CO2 from tissue with the assumption that it is the same as in [1-11C]β-HB study (Blomqvist et al., 1995).

 Bentourkia M, Tremblay S, Pifferi F, Rousseau J, Lecomte R, Cunnane S. PET study of 11C-acetoacetate kinetics in rat brain during dietary treatments affecting ketosis.
 Am J Physiol Endocrinol Metab.
 2009; 296(4): E796-E801. doi: 10.1152/ajpendo.90644.2008.